Boosting IT skills across the nations

 In 2007, research found that the software sector, Northern Ireland's largest growth area, was having problems attracting recruits with the right skills.

 The steering group responded to this skills shortage by developing an ICT Future Skills Action Plan to address skills needs.
-We have published 3 progress reports since, in 2009, 2010 and 2011.
-They highlight the ICT Future Skills programme's achievements and outline an action plan for the next 12 months.
+The plan highlights the ICT Future Skills programme's achievements and outlines an action plan for the next 12 months.
+The ICT Future Skills Progress Report 2013/14 is available to download below.

 The Employer Board for Northern Ireland: boosting IT Skills